wavefrontHQ/docs/pages/doc/event_timespan.md

 ## Description

 The `timespan()` event creation function creates a single synthetic event that starts and ends at the specified times.
 You can optionally include a display name for the event, and any number of event tags.
 Synthetic events are displayed by the query, but not stored in Wavefront.

+You can pass in the time in seconds or milliseconds.

 **Note:**  If you want to specify an event name that appears in the UI, you must use the `prettyName` keyword, for example, `prettyName="myEvent"`.
 In contrast, a parameter like `name="myEvent"` associates an event tag with the event, but does not affect the event's display.